 This project focused on the extent of the water hyacinth in Lake Victoria from August 2000 to the present.
 A subset of dates with known hyacinth presence during the study period was used to develop the detection algorithm.
 These dates were “*TBD*”.

 This project addressed NASA’s national water resources application area by researching water quality and water hyacinth within the Winam Gulf in Lake Victoria.
-Monitoring the historical water quality of the lake achieved a better understanding of the degradation of the water and the growth of the water hyacinth.
+Monitoring the historical water quality of the lake achieved a better understanding of the degradation of the water quality and the growth of the water hyacinth.

 III.
 Methodology